hattieonline/being/content/en/docs/prologue/poetry-on-autumn.md

 as if this can't be ever recreated: it's so bright, how could it possibly be described
 i will never have to try to make sense again in my life
 in a bathroom at a house party placebo-molly love-drunk
-as if words and thrusts are all poetry scrawled in the right direction
 pretending it was never about possession
 with our initials are etched on the love trees / whatever our hometowns have
 so tired but we can't *not*